 Carpet courts are mainly found indoors.
 This surface consists of a rubber court cover and is essentially used for practice.

-Almost never used on the professional circuit, carpet courts are made of artificial turf mixed with sand.
-There are however some tournaments still being held on carpet courts such as the Tournoi de Québec.
+Rarely used on the professional circuit, carpet courts are made of artificial turf mixed with sand.
+There are, however, some tournaments still being held on carpet courts, such as the Tournoi de Québec.

 Tennis Surfaces Impact On The Bounce